How much information is there on a sheet of printed paper?

 T: dust R: 10' D: until you cast another spell

 You spit into the dust and create [dice] dust bunnies.
 They're basically just soot sprites from Spirited Away.
+You can probably get them to do stuff for you if you feed them candy or liquor.
+They're not very smart.

 T: object R: touch D: 6 rounds